MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-auditing-monitoring-tenant-level-auditing.md

   - Who has permission to manage [gateways](/data-integration/gateway/manage-security-roles#gateway-roles) and [data connections](/data-integration/gateway/manage-security-roles#connection-roles)?
   - Who has permission to manage a [Premium capacity](/power-bi/enterprise/service-admin-premium-manage#manage-user-permissions)?

-For additional considerations about security, see [security planning](powerbi-implementation-planning-security-overview.md) articles.
+For more considerations about security, see [security planning](powerbi-implementation-planning-security-overview.md) articles.

-The common questions listed above aren't an exhaustive list.
-There are a wide variety of Power BI REST APIs available.
+These common questions aren't an exhaustive list; there are a wide variety of Power BI REST APIs available.
 For more information, see [Using the Power BI REST APIs](/rest/api/power-bi/).

 For more information about using the admin APIs versus user APIs (including how it affects permissions that are required for the user who is extracting the data), see [Choose a user API or admin API](#choose-a-user-api-or-admin-api) later in this article.